k0d160/C/README.md

-# A collection of C programs
+# A collection of programs written in the C language